Matrxi/Planning-for-High-Availability-and-Incident-Response/project/dr_template.md

 A logical subnet called Public Subnet allows access to and from the Internet through an Internet Gateway.
 Network address translation service is what NAT Gateway is.
 The public address of the NAT Gateway is represented by an elastic IP address (static IPv4 address).
-Requests are uniformly distributed among EC2 machines by the the load balancer.
 Database services include RDS Cluster.
 Virtual Private Cloud, or VPC, is a private cloud that is safe and separated within a larger AWS area.
+ALB -> Requests are uniformly distributed among EC2 machines by the load balancer.

 ## DR Plan
 ### Pre-Steps: